 Please keep your arms and legs inside this portfolio until it has come to a complete stop and have a lovely day.

 I bet you’re wondering to yourself, “that portfolio hasn’t been updated in ages - have they died, or worse, have they given up the codesmithing life to pursue a lucrative career in human/octopus relations?”
-If you’re wondering that, you are so, so very wrong.
+If you’re wondering that, you are so, so wrong.
 Human/octopus relations are very important.
 Also, I’m working on a top secret project that’s taking up a lot of my development time lately, which will be revealed when we launch it.

 In late 2015, my good friend Joannes asked me to redesign the blog I had originally created for him back in 2009.
 We migrated all the site content from WordPress to Drupal.
 The new site is based on a mobile-friendly responsive foundation, like all of my current projects, and attention was paid to the display and loading of images on phones and tablets.

 I implemented aspects of Google’s Material Design visual language, the paper sheet aspect of which worked perfectly with the satirical videogame scripts he and his contributors post to the site.
 We worked on a photocopy grunge effect to apply to the script sheets, complete with holes punched out of the left edge.